Boosting the photocatalytic H2O2 production of covalent organic frameworks with a heteroatom-locked acceptor and gas diffusion system

 Abstract

-Simultaneously improving charge carrier separation and surface reaction efficiency is crucial for enhancing the photocatalytic H2O2 production efficiency of covalent organic framework (COF).
-Here, heteroatom-lock strategy is introduced into the acceptor structure of COFs, with “lock” effect to enhance the coplanarity and conjugation, and “heteroatom” effect to improve the O2 adsorption.
-It turns out that the photocatalytic H2O2 production yield of N-heteroatom locked COF (2.08 mmol g-1 h-1 under pure water and air conditions) is 2.1 times that of S-heteroatom locked COF and 4.7 times that of the original COF.
-Experimental results and theoretical calculations reveal that the heteroatom-lock-induced H2O2 production enhancement of COFs is attributed to its lower exciton binding energy (Eb) and smaller charge transfer resistance, together with the bigger O2 adsorption energy and lower transition state energy of the intermediates.
-Additionally, a novel gas diffusion reaction system is developed to further improve the O2 diffusion efficiency, which not only enhances the photocatalytic H2O2 production yield to 4.06 mmol g-1 h-1, but also realizes the immobilization and efficient recycling of the COF catalyst.
+Simultaneously improving charge carrier separation and surface reaction efficiency is crucial for enhancing the photocatalytic H2O2 production efficiency of covalent organic frameworks (COFs).
+Here, a heteroatom-lock strategy is introduced into the acceptor structure of COFs, with the “lock” effect to enhance the coplanarity and conjugation, and the “heteroatom” effect to improve the O2 adsorption.
+It turns out that the photocatalytic H2O2 production yield of the N-heteroatom locked COF (2.08 mmol g−1 h−1 under pure water and air conditions) is 2.1 times that of the S-heteroatom locked COF and 4.7 times that of the original COF.
+Experimental results and theoretical calculations reveal that the heteroatom-lock-induced H2O2 production enhancement of COFs is attributed to their lower exciton binding energy (Eb) and smaller charge transfer resistance, together with the bigger O2 adsorption energy and lower transition state energy of the intermediates.
+Additionally, a novel gas diffusion reaction system is developed to further improve the O2 diffusion efficiency, which not only enhances the photocatalytic H2O2 production yield to 4.06 mmol g−1 h−1, but also realizes the immobilization and efficient recycling of the COF catalyst.
 This study provides new insights into the rational design of COF-based photocatalysts, and offers a novel approach for the reaction system of photocatalytic H2O2 production.

 Please wait while we load your content...